SlippingGittys-Discord-Themes/Espresso-Discord-Theme/README.md

 Holy cow, this theme is NOT finished.
 Do *not* use this with the expectations of shit working the way you want it to.
  * ‼️ Want to help?
 Submit a pull request.
 My apologies in advance for the .css being unorganized and messy.

-## How to use 📖

-### Discord App

-* Use a Discord modification such as [Vencord](https://github.com/Vendicated/Vencord), [Openasar](https://openasar.dev/), or [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) that allows for CSS injection

-### Discord Website

-* Use a CSS injecting extension such as [Stylus](https://github.com/openstyles/stylus), and then click [here](https://github.com/SlippingGittys-Discord-Themes/ProjectGarrison/raw/main/projectgarrison.user.css) and press "Install style".

 ## Devs, Contributors, and Credits ✍️
 | <a href="https://github.com/SlippingGitty" target="_blank"> <img src="https://avatars.githubusercontent.com/u/76500838?s=460&u=109f1c2012f3e452251391807262ed098f45ec94&v=4" alt="" width="96px" height="96px"> </a> | <a href="https://github.com/discord-extensions" target="_blank"> <img src="https://avatars.githubusercontent.com/u/103222215?s=200&v=4" alt="" width="96px" height="96px"> </a> | <a href="https://m3.material.io/styles/icons/overview" target="_blank"> <img src="https://cdn-icons-png.flaticon.com/512/2991/2991148.png" alt="" width="96px" height="96px"> </a> |